Emmotes/ic_spoilers/docs/shadowheart.md

         "effect_string": "buff_upgrade,100,13278"
     }],
     "requirements": "",
-    "description": {"desc": "The effects of Twilight Trickery and Light In The Dark from Shadowheart's Illusory Duplicate are increased by $(not_buffed amount)% for each formation slot away from Shadowheart the duplicate is, stacking multiplicatively."}, "id": 1760,
+    "description": {"desc": "The effects of Twilight Trickery and Light In The Dark from Shadowheart's Illusory Duplicate are increased by $(not_buffed amount)% for each formation slot away from Shadowheart the duplicate is (following the shortest path), stacking multiplicatively."}, "id": 1760,
     "flavour_text": "",
     "graphic_id": 0,